kylekapoor/kylekapoor/README.md

 🇨🇦 Based In Toronto, ON

-🏎️ F1 & NBA Enthusiast
+🏎️ Formula 1 & NBA Enthusiast

 💎 Let's Connect & Collaborate!